Joe8Bit/SimpleActors/README.md

 var system = simpleactors.create('webcrawler');
 ```

-Create an object of class `Downloader`, wrap it as an actor, and returns an actor reference:
+Create an object of class `Downloader`, wrap it as an actor, and return an actor reference:
 ```js
 var ref = system.actorOf(Downloader, 'downloader');
 ```

-Alternatively, you can use an already create object as first parameter:
+Alternatively, you can use an already instantiated object as the first parameter:
 ```js
 var downloader = new Downloader();
 var ref = system.actorOf(downloader, 'downloader');